Lindsay Skoll: Deputy Head of Mission, Moscow

 Skoll served as Deputy Head of Mission at the Embassy of the United Kingdom, Moscow between 2018 and 2020.
 She gave a speech during the 2018 FIFA World Cup at Volgograd, where she paid tribute to the sacrifice of the people of Volgograd during the Second World War, when the city was known as Stalingrad.

 Ambassador to Austria

 Skoll was appointed Ambassador to Austria in September 2021.

 Principal of Jesus College, Oxford

 On 30 July 2025 it was announced that Skoll had been elected to succeed Sir Nigel Shadbolt as Principal of Jesus College at the University of Oxford.
-Skoll will take up the role on 1 August 2026 upon Shadbolt's retirement, becoming the 32nd person and first woman to serve as Principal of the college.
+Skoll took up the role on 1 August 2026 upon Shadbolt's retirement, becoming the 32nd person and first woman to serve as Principal of the college.